oshankkumar/goproject/README.md

 # goproject
-A Sample Golang project with Standard Layout
+A Sample Golang project with Standard Layout.

+It also provides a bootstrap code to begin with for any golang application.

+Clone this project and replace the application and module name according to your use case.

 ### Package Details